frnmst/mcmc-comparisons/README.md

 ### Output files

-When running the tests in parallel the result of each iteration is written on the same output file thus producing an unsorted output.
+When running the experiments in parallel the result of each iteration is written on the same output file thus producing an unsorted output.
 To fix this you may run the following shell commands